JaimeJimenezG/codeTrackerBackEnd/README.md

 https://github.com/jailol1/codeTrackerFrontEnd

-if sysinfo dosnt update the top.txt file you should execute  dos2unix sysnfo.sh, im reserching why sometimes it dosnt work but this fill fix it.
+if sysinfo dosnt update the top.txt file you should execute  dos2unix sysnfo.sh, im reserching why sometimes it dosnt work but this will fix it.